 - Click titles below to expand

-The Reform Pension Plan is a defined contribution plan organized within the framework of IRS 403(b) regulations.
-The Reform Pension Plan is recognized by the IRS as a “church plan,” as the RPB provides benefits to employees of religious institutions.
+The Reform Pension Plan is a Defined Contribution Plan organized within the framework of IRS 403(b) regulations.
+The Reform Pension Plan is also a church plan, as the RPB provides benefits to employees of religious institutions.

-Is there a maximum contribution limit on the amount that I can contribute to my
+2. Is there a maximum contribution limit on the amount that I can contribute to my RPB 403(b) plan?

+Yes.
 The IRS places limits on the contributions that can be made to 403(b) and other qualified retirement plans in a given year.
 The contribution limits are determined by whether the contribution being made is an “employer contribution” or an “elective salary deferral.”
-IRS maximum contribution limits and further information, click here to go to the “Maximum Pension Plan Contribution Limits” tab on our Programs & Services\Pension Plan\403(b) page.
+To see the current IRS maximum contribution limits and further information, click here to go to the “Maximum Pension Plan Contribution Limits” tab on our Programs & Services\Pension Plan\403(b) page.

 The Reform Pension Board’s investment philosophy is based on two principles: a long-term investment outlook and a diversified portfolio: